All Episodes

 I am tired of these people.

-It is time these people understood once and for all that not only have they lost recent elections, they're gonna keep losing more.
+It is time these people understood once and for all that not only have they lost recent elections, they're going to keep losing more.

 It's time to finally do something to impress upon them that they lost, that they are losers.

-And that's why I want this president to nominate somebody that's just gonna totally agitate them to no end.
+And that's why I want this president to nominate somebody that's just going to totally agitate them to no end.

-I don't care how many media allies they have, and I don't care how many local news allies they have scattered and pockmarked all over the country, they still lost.
+I don't care how many media allies they have, and I don't care how many local news allies they have scattered and pockmarked all over the country.

 They did everything they can for three years to defeat Janice Rogers Brown.